aceturic/ASP.NET-MVC-PROJECT/README.md

 - Order management and purchase history
 - Review system for products
 - Customer support ticket system
-- Admin panel for managing users, products, and orders## Installation Open the solution and navigate in the solution explorer to appsettings.json and connect your database example:
+- Admin panel for managing users, products, and order And run these commands
-"ConnectionStrings": {
-    "Default": "Data Source=(LocalDb)\\MSSQLLocalDB;Initial Catalog=UserApp;Integrated Security=True;Encrypt=True"
-},
-And run these commands
 ```sh
 Add-Migration UserApp